 Programmable Thermostat Wiring Diagrams – Installing a programmable thermostat is not unlike installing any other thermostat for your HVAC system.
 The key is to get the right thermostat for your HVAC system.
 And to make sure it is wired properly. (more…)

-Troubleshooting Electronic Ignition Gas Furnace – Electronic ignition for gas furnaces is the modern way for furnaces to light the main burners on modern gas furnaces.
-Furnace technology has evolved from the standing pilot gas ignition systems that continue to be used today however there are less and less standing pilot furnaces used today.
-If your furnace is not working and you want to troubleshoot a heating system it is important to make sure you know which type of ignition system you have for your furnace.
+Gas Furnace Troubleshooting Techniques .
+Electronic ignition for gas furnaces are the modern way for furnaces to light the main burners.
+Furnace technology has evolved from the standing pilot gas ignition systems.
+These furnaces continue to be used today however there are less standing pilot furnaces used today than yesterday.
+When troubleshooting a system it is important to know which type of ignition system the furnace uses. (more…)

 Honeywell Chronotherm Plus Thermostat – Trane XL19i Condenser – I have a Honeywell Chronotherm Plus 8624D running a Trane XL19i with a Trane XV90 – all installed new in new construction in 2003.
 Every winter, during the morning warm-up from 66 to 70, the burners stays on for approximately 1.5 hours at 70, then rises quickly to 73 before finally shutting off.
 The only way to interrupt the process is to turn the system to OFF at the thermostat.
 The system is on AUTO with the cooling set at 75 for the winter.
 I have swapped the thermostats (there are two sets in the house, this is the one in the attic for the second floor) with the same results.
 I have not swapped the thermostat circuit boards, but I can not see a reason to.
 The main floor is on the same schedule, but has never done this three degree burst.
 I have had three different contractors out, with corresponding charges for thermostat troubleshooting with no luck.
 Have you ever seen this?
 Any thoughts?
 Thanks! (more…)